pryley/star-rating.js/README.md

 This boolean value determines whether the star rating can be cleared by clicking on an already pre-selected star.

-### clickFn:
+### onClick:

 This value determines the custom function that is triggered after you click on a star.
+The custom function argument is the select HTMLElement.

 ### initialText: